eGuard-lopow/eGuard_octa/README.md

 ### Drivers
 - This repository uses newly made drivers.
-To install these, correctly place the following files in the correct folders:
+To install these, correctly place the following files in the corresponding folders:
 	- Move the .h files in `drivers/include/` to `RIOTBASE/drivers/include/`
 	- Move the folders with .c files in `drivers/drivers/` to `RIOTBASE/drivers/`